British nobility: Irish and Gaelic nobility

 Ó Néill Mór, lit.
 (The) Great O'Neill.

 Following the Norman invasion of Ireland several Hiberno-Norman families adopted Gaelic customs, the most prominent being the De Burgh dynasty and FitzGerald dynasty; their use of Gaelic customs did not extend to their titles of nobility, as they continuously utilized titles granted under the authority of the English monarchy.

 Jewish nobility

+Among British peers of Jewish origin, Rufus Isaacs was the first to reach the rank of marquess (Marquess of Reading, created 1926).
+Others include Viscount Bearsted (Marcus Samuel, created 1925), Viscount Samuel (Herbert Samuel, 1937), Baron Melchett (Alfred Mond), Baron Swaythling (Montagu Samuel), and others.
+Jewish baronetcies also existed (e.g. Goldsmid), and Jewish arms and heraldry were sometimes adapted to reflect Jewish identity.